 To circumvent this issue, follow the steps below:

-- In Windows Explorer, right-click and open the properties of the drive described in the error message, such as the C:/ drive.
+- In Windows Explorer, right-click and open the properties of the drive for the new default geodatabase, such as the C:/ drive.

 - Under General, ensure adequate free space is available on the drive.
 The default file geodatabase requires no more than .5 MB.

-- In Windows Explorer, browse to the path described in the error message.
+- In Windows Explorer, browse to the path for the new default geodatabase.

 Note: If the folder contains multiple versions of the Default.gdb, skip ahead to Step 6.
-Multiple default geodatabases have unique names and they follow this naming convention: Default.gdb, Default1.gdb, Default2.gdb, etc. In Windows Explorer, file geodatabases appear as folders with the name of the geodatabase followed by a .gdb extension.
+Multiple default geodatabases have unique names, and they follow this naming convention: Default.gdb, Default1.gdb, Default2.gdb, etc. In Windows Explorer, file geodatabases display as folders with the name of the geodatabase followed by a .gdb extension.

 - Under Security, ensure the user attempting to execute the software has Read and Write permissions.

-- If one or more Default.gdb folders exist in the workspace described in Step 3, delete it.
+- If one or more Default.gdb folders exist in the workspace described in Step 4, delete them.

 - Rename the Default.gdb file.
 For example: 'Default_old.gdb'.
 A new Default.gdb file is created when ArcMap loads.

-- Restart the machine and launch ArcMap.
-It now starts successfully.
+- Restart the machine, and launch ArcMap.
+The application starts successfully.

 - MSXML 4.0 Service Pack 3 (Microsoft XML Core Services)

-- ArcGIS Desktop: Working with the Home folder and default geodatabase
+- ArcMap: Working with the Home folder and default geodatabase